felipenmartins/Robotics-Simulation-Labs/Lab7/README.md

 No solution is provided for this lab.

 ## Challenge: Find the Shortest Path
-Program [Dijkstra's Algorithm](https://nbviewer.org/github/felipenmartins/Mobile-Robot-Control/blob/main/path_planning_dijkstra.ipynb) in the microcontroller to make the robot navigate the shortest path between nodes.
+Program [Dijkstra's Algorithm](https://nbviewer.org/github/felipenmartins/Mobile-Robot-Control/blob/main/path_planning_dijkstra.ipynb) in the microcontroller (ESP32) using MicroPython to make the robot navigate the shortest path between arbritary nodes.

 Tips:
-1. Consider each crossing point as a node.
-2. Make the edge costs proportional to the distance between neighboring nodes.
+* You can consider each crossing point as a node, and make the edge costs proportional to the distance between neighboring nodes.
+* Another option is to build a grid map that mimics the path that can be followed by the robot, like in [this example](https://github.com/felipenmartins/Mobile-Robot-Control/blob/main/path_planning_dijkstra_RAFmap.ipynb).

-3. NumPy does not work in MicroPython.
-To build an array without NumPy, check out [ulab](https://micropython-ulab.readthedocs.io/en/latest/ulab-intro.html), which is a NumPy-like module for MicroPython.
-Other options are explained in the [MicroPython forum](https://forum.micropython.org/viewtopic.php?t=9626).
+**Important!** NumPy does not work in MicroPython.
+To use `array` in MicroPython, you have two options:

+1. Use the `array` module, as explained in the [MicroPython forum](https://forum.micropython.org/viewtopic.php?t=9626).

+2. Use `ulab`, which is a NumPy-like module for MicroPython.
+If you want to use `ulab`, you need to flash your ESP32 with a MicroPython interpreter that includes the `ulab` module!
+In my tests, I flashed my ESP32 with the [interpreter available here](https://gitlab.com/rcolistete/micropython-firmwares/-/blob/master/ESP32/v1.12_with_ulab/ulab_v0.54.0_2020-07-29/Generic_flash-4MB/esp32_idf4_ulab_dp_thread_v1.12-663-gea4670d5a_2020-07-29.bin), which  includes an old (but working) version of `ulab`.
+For this version, you can find [instructions and examples here](https://www.jarutex.com/2021/08/11/4150/).

 ## Conclusion
 After following this lab you should know how to implement hardware-in-the-loop simulation to control a simulated robot from a microcontroller connected via serial port.